johankvn22/johankvn22/README.md

 ---

 ## ⚡ Fun Fact
-When I’m not coding, I love exploring UI ideas, watching tech reviews, and experimenting with digital design tools.
+When I’m not coding, you’ll probably find me **playing games**, exploring new maps, or trying to beat my own high score 🎮😄

 ---